 McDonald’s showed its support for women on International Women’s Day in 2019 by flipping its logo upside-down.
 Consumers around the world were caught by surprise to see the iconic golden arches flipped on its head.
 Many were left wondering if it was a prank, causing the PR stunt to gain a lot of press.

-Why it worked: This PR stunt was a clever, low-cost way of showing McDonald’s support of women.
+Why it worked: This PR stunt was a clever, low-cost way of showing McDonald’s support for women.
 In fact, it started several conversations about gender-based workplace biases.
 The stunt was met with some negativity from those who thought it overlooked the deeper meaning behind Women’s Day, though it did give McDonald’s the stage to share its stance on gender equality.

 16. Bitcoin Fake Protest

-Why it worked: The news of Superman’s potential death sparked conversations that lasted for weeks, giving the D.C. a great deal of press and reigniting interest in the beloved comic series.
-It was a good way for a mature company to get people to talk about it without doing anything that was too contrived or counter to its brand and characters.
+Why it worked: The news of Superman’s potential death sparked conversations that lasted for weeks, giving D.C. a great deal of press and reigniting interest in the beloved comic series.
+It was a good way for a mature company to get people to talk about it without doing anything too contrived or counter to its brand and characters.

-18. Eichborn Book Fair Flies
+20. Eichborn Book Fair Flies

-During the 2009 Frankfurt Book Fair, Eichborn Publishers used an uncanny way to attract event goers to its exhibition booth — it attached tags on flies promoting its name and booth number.
+During the 2009 Frankfurt Book Fair, Eichborn Publishers used an uncanny way to attract event-goers to its exhibition booth.
+It attached tags on flies promoting its name and booth number.
 While no one likes flies landing on them, no one had seen a fly with a note attached to it before.
 This incited interest in the quirky and bizarre publisher.

 Why it worked: The strange PR stunt of using flies as messengers seemed like something out of a fiction novel, making a lot of sense for a book publisher.
 The odd idea effectively got the attention it was seeking and generated a lot of interest in the publisher at the book fair.
 It’s a good example of thinking outside the box and creating a buzz with limited resources.

 21. Israeli Food Bank